-- No contribution required at December 31, 2023. - April 2023 the Authority made a deposit of \$47,131 to fund the December 31, 2022 trust obligation.
+- April 2025 the Authority made a deposit of \$67,842 to fund the December 31, 2024 trust obligation. - No contribution was required at December 31, 2023.

 Investments

 Investment policy.
 The trust was established for setting aside funds to pay death benefits to the estates of former employees retired from the Authority.
 The Trustee has complete control of the management and administration of the trust and has all powers necessary or convenient to enable it to exercise such control.
 The discretion of the Trustee in investing and reinvesting the principal and income of the trust shall be subject to such directions and instructions as the Authority may adopt and communicate to the Trustee in writing.
 It shall be the duty of the Trustee to act strictly in accordance with such instructions, and any changes therein, as so communicated in writing to the Trustee.
 The trust follows the Authority's investment policy, investing in only high-grade instruments, adhering to Ohio Revised Code Section 135.143.
 Unless otherwise directed by the Authority, the Trustee in its discretion may keep such portion of the trust in cash or cash balances as deemed in the best interest of the trust.